Armed teens fighting led to Arizona outlet mall shooting

 GLENDALE, Ariz.
-(AP) — A shooting at a suburban Phoenix outlet mall that left four people wounded, including a 4-year-old boy, started after two armed teens got into a fight, officials said Thursday.
+(AP) — A fight between armed teens sparked a shooting at a suburban Phoenix outlet mall, leaving a 4-year-old boy and three others wounded, officials said Thursday.

 The boy was still hospitalized in critical condition a day after Wednesday’s shooting, suffering from at least one gunshot wound, police from the city of Glendale said.